MarkusJx/datagen/docs/pages/docs/plugins.md

 }
 ```

-Check out the [Create a new plugin](plugins/createPlugin.md) page for more
+Check out the [Creating plugins](plugins/createPlugin.mdx) page for more
 information on how to create a plugin.

 Check out the [Using plugins](plugins/usePlugin.md) page for more information